 Route description - From the shelter take the path towards NNW and amongst moraine-debris reach the start of the western branch of the Cedèc Glacier.
 Here it's necessary to rope-up, because the glacier has some crevasses, insidious especially early in the season.
 Take the glacier in the middle and climb up along easy moderate slopes to the gap called Colle delle Pale Rosse, located between the South summit on the left and the North summit on the right.

 From the saddle move to the bottom of the slope giving access to the ridge of snow and rocks and overcome the slope to reach the ridge, rising leftward to the summit.
 Follow briefly the ridge, opposing some loose rocks, getting to the summit.

 Cima delle Pale Rosse and the whole Ortles-Cevedale Group are situated inside Parco Nazionale dello Stelvio, one of the hystorical national parks in Italy, belonging to the provinces of Trento, Bolzano and Sondrio.
 Free camping is not allowed and fires are strictly forbidden.
 The whole fauna and flora are protected.

 Mountaineering: usually the best period goes from June to the middle of September.

 Ski-Mountaineering: from March to May

-The shelter Pizzini-Frattola is located in the large basin at the head of Val Cedèc in a majestic amphitheater, closed by Gran Zebrù to the North and Cevedale to the East.
+The Refuge Pizzini-Frattola is located in the large basin at the head of Val Cedèc in a majestic amphitheater, closed by Gran Zebrù to the North and Cevedale to the East.
 Owned by Club Alpino Italiano Sez.
 Milano, it was built in 1887 and destroyed during the First World War.

 “Ortles Cevedale – Parco nazionale dello Stelvio” by Gino Buscaini – Collana Guide dei Monti d'Italia CAI-TCI (Club Alpino Italiano-Touring Club Italiano)